 Yes, very real!
-Wellthon is a first-of-its-kind fitness app designed to bring the evidence-based Delay the DiseaseTM program from OhioHealth to your living room.
+Wellthon is a first-of-its-kind complete fitness system designed to bring the evidence-based Delay the DiseaseTM program from OhioHealth to your living room.
 Our team of designers, developers and engineers have worked with real people with Parkinson’s to ensure the product is easy to use and effective.
-That’s why we include a Google Chromecast (so you can stream workouts to your TV) and a fitness band (so you can see your results).
-It’s currently available to pre-order, and will be available to download January 1, 2020.
+It’s now available.

 If you’d like to know more about us, check out the Wellthon team.

 Research shows that exercise is one of the most powerful tools for reducing and controlling the symptoms of Parkinson’s.
 But to get the most benefit, you have to exercise frequently, you have to push yourself, and you need to include certain specific exercises designed to treat Parkinson’s symptoms.
 Just going for a walk is great, but it may not be enough to effectively fight this disease.

 While there are some great Parkinson’s exercise programs out there (and we’re big fans of them!) it’s almost impossible for most people with Parkinson’s to attend these classes often enough to see the best results.
 Bad weather, lack of transportation and other challenges can often derail your out-of-home program attendance.
 Or classes may only be offered a couple times a week.